hootanht/PersianDate/README.md

 Version 1.0.1

 -Change .Net Standard 2.1 To 2.0 To Support More Platforms

+Version 1.0.5

+-Add support for .Net 8.0

+## CI Pipeline

+The CI pipeline is defined in `azure-pipelines.yml` and uses `windows-latest` as the VM image.
+It restores NuGet packages, builds the solution, and runs tests.
 ## Developer [![Twitter Follow](https://img.shields.io/twitter/follow/hootanht?style=social)](https://twitter.com/hootanht)

 | Name | Github | Email | Telegram |